-- Equality, Diversity and Inclusion (EDI) and Diversity, Inclusion and Inding developing and delivering a Core20PLUS5 plan Rationale For some people there are still unfair and avoidable inequalities in their health as well as their access to and experiences of NHS services.
+QP9 - New Priority - Equality, Diversity and Inclusion (EDI) and Diversity, Inclusion and Belonging (DIB) inc luding developing and delivering a Core20PLUS5 plan Rationale For some people there are still unfair and avoidable inequalities in their health as well as their access to and experiences of NHS services.
 Health inequalities are the preventable, unfair and unjust differences in health status between groups, populations or individuals that arise from the unequal distribution of social, environmental, and economic conditions within societies.
-They can determine the risk of people getting ill, their ability to prevent sickness, or their opportunities to take action and access treatment when ill health occurs. identifies '5' focus clinical areas requiring accelerated improvement.
-How these will be monitored and Completed self-assessment. measured Approved improvement plan based on self- assessment .
+They can determine the risk of people getting ill, their ability to prevent sickness, or their opportunities to take action and access treatment when ill health occurs.
+The approach defines a target population cohort - the 'Core20PLUS' - and identifies '5' focus clinical areas requiring accelerated improvement.
+How these will be monitored and Completed self-assessment.
+Approved improvement plan based on self-assessment. measured Approved improvement plan based on self- assessment.
 Evidence of ongoing progress against improvement plans for each workstream.
-How these will be reported Quarterly Evidence Group and Quality Programme Board Executive Lead Medical Director and Delivery Leads Associate Medical Director Primary Care and Integration Named workstream leads
+How these will be reported Quarterly Evidence Group and Quality Programme Board Executive Lead and Delivery Medical Director Leads Associate Medical Director Primary Care and Integration Named workstream leads